 I am a 22-year old medical student at Hull York Medical School, with a first class biomedical sciences degree from Durham University.
-From September 2018 onwards, I will be offering biology and chemistry tuition up to GCSE and A-Level standard.
+I am currently offering biology and chemistry tuition up to GCSE and A-Level standard.
 In my lessons, I aim to utilise my patient and enthusiastic teaching approach in order to boost understanding, enjoyment, and importantly, exam success.
 Having experienced both of these sciences throughout my academic career, I understand that grasping certain concepts can be challenging, so I am more than happy to help!

 As a relatively young tutor, this information from GCSE and A-Level is very fresh in my mind, and I have been able to expand on this knowledge whilst at university, thus I feel confident and assured that I can improve understanding and exam grades.

 I like to plan each lesson around specific topics in the specification, for example one GCSE biology lesson may focus on homeostasis, and one A-Level chemistry lesson may be more geared towards thermodynamics.
 This ensures that I can track the progress of a student.

 The lesson will begin with discussing the strengths and weaknesses experienced with the specific topic, and then we will aim to improve understanding throughout.

 In my experience, I believe that exam practice is the best way to succeed with GCSEs and A-levels.
 Therefore, my teaching approach will incorporate the use of past exam papers, so that students can almost predict what marking points will be in the mark scheme when they come across particular questions.

 I am very happy to alter my teaching approach to fit the needs of the student, as I understand that everyone learns differently!